dabamos/dmpack/README.md

 | `libdmpack.a`  | DMPACK static library. |
 | `libdmpack.so` | DMPACK shared library. |

-Either link your programs against static library `libdmpack.a` or with `-ldmpack` if `libdmpack.so` is in your library search path, for example:
+Either link your programs against static library `libdmpack.a`, or `-ldmpack` if `libdmpack.so` is in your library search path, for example:

 ```
-$ gfortran -o example example.f90 /usr/local/lib/dmpack/libdmpack.a
+$ gfortran -o example example.f90 /usr/local/lib/libdmpack.a
 ```

 Depending on which parts of the DMPACK library are used by third-party